monoald/color-kit/readme.md

-# colors-js
+# color-kit

-colors-js is a zero-dependency module that can help you with a variety of color related tasks, such as:
+color-kit is a zero-dependency module that can help you with a variety of color related tasks, such as:

 - Converting colors between different formats.
 - Creating color palettes.